Workshops & Outreach

 Share stories with each other, create a community using music and movement, find the power of listening.

-Alongside devising performances, Seemia Theatre facilitate workshops in a number contexts, in particular community and education.
+Alongside devising performances, Seemia Theatre conduct their outreach and facilitate workshops in a number contexts, in particular community and education.
 Engaging with our local community has always been integral, not only to our pedagogy but also to our creative process.

 From workshops with higher education institutions, charities that work with vulnerable people to TEDx Talks, Seemia strive to ensure their workshops and outreach events are accessible whilst being artistically & creatively inpsiring and challenging.
 Below are some examples of our outreach and workshops.
 If you're interested in working with us , feel free to get in touch.